mbvlabs/mithlond/README.md

 This will:
 - Create a VPS with Docker and security hardening
-- Install the manager binary as a systemd service
+- Deploy the manager as a Docker container via Traefik
 - Set up Traefik reverse proxy with Cloudflare DNS challenge
 - Configure SSL certificates automatically
 - Set up domain routing for the manager service